 March 11-15,1775, settlers returned to James Harrod’s settlement and it was continuously occupied from that point on.
 Many of the 50 men who came back were the same members of Harrod’s expedition the previous year, returning after the Shawnee signed the Treaty of Camp Charlotte with Lord Dunmore months earlier.
 The settlement would be known as Fort Harrod, which is now Harrodsburg.

 May 23, 1775, the first Transylvania Convention opened at Fort Boonesborough.
 The elected representatives were from Harrodsburg, Boiling Springs, St. Asaph and Boonesborough.
 In only four days the legislatures passed nine laws: addressing a court system, regulation of a militia, prohibition of swearing and Sabbath-breaking, rules for the payment of debts, clerk’s and sheriff’s fees, improvement of horse breeding and game preservation.
-These laws reflected the settlers dependence on game for food, good horses and an ever-ready militia for defense against Indians.
+These laws reflected the settlers dependence on game for food, good horses and an ever-ready militia for defense against Native Americanss.
 The governments of VA, NC and James Harrod immediately denounced the Transylvania Company as land pirates.
 The Transylvania government, with Harrodsburg as its capitol, was to be short-lived.

 June 4/5 1775, a group of eight hunters and or explores from Harrod’s Fort came to Central Kentucky to establish a settlement north of the Kentucky River.
 They camped at a large spring, later known as McConnell’s Spring, which was and still is located on today’s Manchester Street, in downtown Lexington.
 The camp had received word that America had won the first battle of the American Revolution.
 This first battle was fought near Lexington, Massachusetts and they were so inspired, they decided to name the place they were camping and the settlement they were planning “Lexington.”
-A small cabin was built by William McConnell, but due to Indian threats no settlement was made and the party returned to the safety of Fort Harrod.
+A small cabin was built by William McConnell, but due to Native Americans’ threats no settlement was made and the party returned to the safety of Fort Harrod.

 August 7, 1776, the first recorded marriage in Kentucky took place at Fort Boonesborough.
 Elizabeth (Betsy) Callaway was married to Samuel Henderson.
-The ceremony was performed by Squire Boone, who was a Baptist elder as well as an accomplished Indian fighter.
-Samuel Henderson had been a member of Daniel Boone’s rescue party and had rescued his bride, her two sisters and Jermima Boone from the Indians, three weeks earlier.
+The ceremony was performed by Squire Boone, who was a Baptist elder as well as an accomplished Native American fighter.
+Samuel Henderson had been a member of Daniel Boone’s rescue party and had rescued his bride, her two sisters and Jermima Boone from the Native Americans, three weeks earlier.
 As was customary at such frontier celebrations, there was much fiddle music and dancing as well as the good banter which accompanied such events.
 One of the features of the celebration of this wedding was the treating of the guests to home-grown watermelon, the first grown at the Boonesborough settlement and of which the entire settlement was very proud.

 December 7, 1776, Kentucky County was created by the Virginia legislature.
 Virginia divided their Fincastle County, VA into Washington County, VA, Montgomery County, VA, and Kentucky County, VA.
 Clark’s and Jones’s meeting was a success.
+Virginia voided the Transylvania Purchase but also compensated Richard Henderson with 200,000 acres in the region of what is now Henderson County.
+Henderson’s dream of creating an independent colony ended.

 December 31, 1776, Virginia’s new counties (Washington, Montgomery & Kentucky) officially took effect.
 Kentucky County’s boundaries were essentially the same boundaries as Kentucky is today.
 Harrodsburg became the seat of Kentucky County two years after the county was formed.
 Ref: 1 & 16.

 July 4, 1777, Fort Boonesborough was subjected to the heaviest and most serious attack.
 British Chief Black Fish, with a force of 200 warriors surrounded the fort and began to attack.
 Daniel Boone and his garrison had discovered the attack force and had warned the settlement well in advance.
 Constant firing against the stockade and repeated attempts to set fire to the fort by fire arrows and torches thrown over the stockade kept the citizens at the portholes continually.
 Women and girls molded bullets, loaded spare rifles, cooked and distributed food, rationed water and attended children and livestock without rest.
-During this attack the Indians destroyed the remaining crops near the fort.
-On the morning of July 6, the Indians, discouraged by their failure, withdrew before daylight taking with them their seven dead and several wounded warriors.
+During this attack the Native Americans destroyed the remaining crops near the fort.
+On the morning of July 6, the Native Americans, discouraged by their failure, withdrew before daylight taking with them their seven dead and several wounded warriors.
 The garrison lost one man and two were wounded.

 September 2, 1777, Kentucky’s first court session was held in Fort Harrod.
 The elected officials were: John Bowman, Richard Callaway, John Floyd, John Todd and Benjamin Logan, who also served as the Sheriff.
 John May was official surveyor and Levi Todd was clerk.
 The court took a census at Fort Harrod: 81 Arms bearing men, including 4 unfit for service, 28 Women, 70 Children, including 12 under the age of 10, 19 Slaves, including 7 under the age of 10.
 Total population of Harrodstown was 198.
 During this session Fort Harrod officially changed their name to Harrodsburg.